This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 The way that you really develop divine love, the hardest and best way is in a marriage.
 Despite a couple’s love and affinity, the worst conflicts the disciple faces is upon the cross, during sexual union.
 Husband and wife must learn to sacrifice their defects to truly love one another.
 Crucifixion symbolizes the pain one goes through in the alchemical work, in the disintegration of the ego.
 One can only transcend such pain through comprehension and annihilation of one’s defects in meditation, or, after having comprehended an ego, asking for its annihilation upon the cross, within the sexual act, as explained in The Mystery of the Golden Blossom and The Perfect Matrimony by Samael Aun Weor.

 They recited: I’m amazed at someone who says, “I’ve remembered my darling.”
 Have I ever forgotten (my Being), that I should have to remember?
 I die (to my ego) remembering You (my Being), then come back to (spiritual) life.
 Were it not for my good thought of You, I would not have revived.
 Desire’s object lives (my Being continues) when I die to (egotistical) desire.
 How many times have I lived for you, how many times died (through the comprehension and disintegration of each of my defects)?
 I drink love (transmuted water, muhabbah), glass after glass (day after day in alchemy; only once per day in observance of the creative magnetic pause mentioned in The Mystery of the Golden Blossom by Samael Aun Weor).
 The (alchemical) glass (my sexual organs) is not empty (because the seminal matter is always being generated, but transmuted by the alchemists).
-My (spiritual) thirst is not sated (I will not cease my transmutations, but strive forward). -Al-Risalah: Principles of Sufism, Al-Qushayri
+My (spiritual) thirst is not sated (I will not cease my transmutations, but strive forward). —Al-Risalah: Principles of Sufism by Al-Qushayri

 1. Continue to develop your self-observation from moment to moment.
 At the end of each day, reflect on conscious you were of your three brains (mind, heart, and body).